 - Preheat your oven to 180°C / 350°F / Gas Mark 4

 - Microwave the pack of rice for 2 minutes according to pack instructions.
 When cooked, tip the rice into a small bowl to cool slightly and set aside.

-- Once the rice is cool enough to handle take a handful of rice, and, using lightly oiled hands, roll the rice into a cricket-sized ball.
+- Once the rice is cool enough to handle take a handful of rice, and, using lightly oiled hands, roll the rice into a 2-3 inch sized ball.
 You should be able to make around 2 balls of this size from one pack.

 - Remove the rice balls from the fridge, then sprinkle some flour on your work surface and roll each ball carefully in the flour to get a light, even coating.